SomnathB053/gmm_traffic_data/submission/README.md

 * To run the python scripts (to parse data, run model and display output):
     - Setup the environment as previously stated.
     - Run `python <file_name>.py` on the terminal/command_prompt/powershell individually.

+(To run the notebooks you need to install jupyter notebook from [here](https://jupyter.org/install))

 The output is displayed on the terminal and as matplotlib figures.